CoRoT-7c: Characteristics

 Like CoRoT-7b, the mass of CoRoT-7c is weakly constrained, since the radial velocity data is noisy due to the presence of stellar activity.
 Published mass measurements range from 8.4 Earth masses to 13.5 Earth masses, passing through 12.4 Earth masses and 13.1 Earth masses.
 This mass range encompasses the Super-Earths to Neptunes transition, so the nature of CoRoT-7c, either a rocky planet or an ice giant, remains unclear.
 However, if the larger mass estimates are correct, CoRoT-7c is probably a hot Uranus-like planet.
 Chances are high that planet's rotation is tidally locked to the orbital period, with one side of the planet always facing the star CoRoT-7 and the other one in permanent darkness.

-A possible third planet, CoRoT-7d, may be present in the system, but pending further observations its status remains unconfirmed.
-If this planet is confirmed, strong mutual gravitational forces could be exchanged between these planets, leading to powerful tidal forces.
+A third planet, CoRoT-7d, is present in the system.
+Strong mutual gravitational forces could be exchanged between these planets, leading to powerful tidal forces.